iotaledger/bee-rfcs/text/0000-bee-pow/0000-bee-pow.md

 1. Write a summary of the motivation.
-2. List all the specific use cases that your proposal is trying to address.
-3. Where applicable, write from the perspective of the person who will be using the software, for example using the "Job story" format:
+2. List all the specific use cases that your proposal is trying to address. the software, for example using the "Job story" format:

-When ＿＿＿ , I want to ＿＿＿, so I can ＿＿＿.
+TODO

+### Job stories:
-+ **Example 1:** When I query a node for a list of transactions, I want to be able to sort them by date, so I can work with the most relevant ones.
+When I create a gossip message (e.g. a transaction), I want to be able to find a nonce, so that hashing the message and the nonce creates a hash that satisfies the constraint set by the network.

-+ **Example 2:** When I configure a node, I want to be able to control how much transaction history the node stores, so I can make sure I only store the data I need without incurring additional operational costs.
+When I receive a gossip message, I want to be able to verify, that the contained nonce is valid, so that I know that the publisher of that message has at least invested some resource to find it.

+`IMPORTANT NOTE`
+It is important that this crate is independent from the particular hashfunction.
+Ideally it would not even depend on whether a trinary or a binary hashfunction is used.
+In both cases a

 # Detailed design